How Does Biomagnetic Therapy Work On The Body?

 Biomagnetic therapy has been increasingly adopted lately as an alternative therapy practice.
 Practitioners suggest that it helps to heal a range of health conditions starting from discomfort, inflammation, and infections to chronic diseases.

-Now, you may be wondering, what exactly happens when bio magnetic therapy is applied to the body?
+Now, you may be wondering, what exactly happens when science behind biomagnetic therapy is work on the body?
 Are there any scientific grounds for these claims?
 This blog post will explore the world of magnetic therapy, its theoretical bases, application techniques, alleged advantages, and scientific evidence available at this moment.

 The core principle of biomagnetism hinges on the concept of the body’s biomagnetic field.
 Here’s a closer look at this concept and how it supposedly relates to health and disease: